-Figure 31: The view confirming the installed license is valid.
+Figure 36: The view confirming the installed license is valid.

-Some extra features like the Pally Operator Panel are limited to licenses with a Service Package option.
-The Service Package status can be also checked on the License page.
+Some extra features like the Pally Operator Panel are limited to licenses with a Service and Support plan.
+The Service and Support plan status can be also checked on the License page.